-The Handoff feature added with iOS 8 lets you start a task - such as typing an email - on your iPhone, on another iOS 8 or later device, or on a Mac computer running OS X Yosemite or later, and pick up on another compatible iPhone or Mac.
+The Handoff feature lets you start a task - typing an email, say - on your iPhone, on another iOS 8 or later device, or on a Mac computer running OS X Yosemite or later, and pick up on another compatible iPhone or Mac.
 All the devices have to be running the identical iCloud account.
 On the phone, you'll be able to resume with the app from your Lock screen or app switcher.
 On a Mac, you'll see the appropriate app on the dock.